liamMellor/JavaScript-Alarm-Clock/README.md

 ## Run the Project

-1. Install the local packages:
+1. cd into the main directory (/JavaScript-Alarm-Clock) and install the local packages:
 	`npm Install`
 2. Run Gulp:
 	`gulp`